The Tetris Company: History

 Tetris was created in 1985 by Pajitnov.
 As the initial versions of the game spread through the Eastern Bloc, interest in licensing it for western commercial release drew much attention.
 Elektronorgtechnica (Elorg) was the Soviet agency created to control the import and export of hardware and software outside the Soviet Union.
 As part of the licensing of the game, Pajitnov agreed to let Elorg handle all licensing for a 10-year period.
 One of the main licensees of the game was Bullet-Proof Software, owned by Henk Rogers, with whom Pajitnov struck up a friendship.
 Following the fall of the Soviet Union, Elorg was privatized.

 The Tetris Company was established in 1996 by Pajitnov and Rogers to manage the worldwide licensing of the property.
 The visual expression in official Tetris games is covered by copyrights that are owned by Tetris Holding, LLC, the company into which Pajitnov placed his Tetris rights.
 The Tetris Company licenses the Tetris trademark (which includes Tetris trade dress elements, such as the distinct brightly colored blocks and the vertically rectangular play field) to video game development companies and maintains a set of guidelines that each licensed game must meet.
 Initially, Elorg was a partner in the Tetris Company until Rogers and Pajitnov bought Elorg's remaining rights around 2005.

-In October 2020, the previous licensing company for the Tetris brand, Blue Planet Software Inc., founded by Henk Rogers in 1996, was merged with the Tetris Company, effectively rendering BPS defunct.
-The Tetris Company has also issued licenses to third parties for the production of other products, such as greeting cards and lottery tickets.
+In October 2020, the previous licensing company for the Tetris brand, Blue Planet Software Inc. (BPS), founded by Henk Rogers in 1996, merged with the Tetris Company, effectively rendering BPS defunct.
+The Tetris Company has also issued licenses to third parties for other products, such as greeting cards and lottery tickets.